We envision a resilient world dependent on the thoughtful cultivation of plants

 Garden Futurist

-Gardens that embody a vision for future livability in the face of climate change, embracing research, innovation, or inclusivity in connecting people with nature.
+Gardens that embody a vision for future livability in the face of climate change, applying research and innovation, while embracing cultural knowledge and inclusion.
+Garden installation and maintenance is achieved by employing fair, equitable practices.

 Sustainable Gardening

-Gardens that demonstrate a commitment to green infrastructure, temperature moderation, fossil fuel reduction.
+Gardens that demonstrate a commitment to green infrastructure, temperature moderation, fossil fuel reduction, and care in materials selection and sourcing.

 Photo Credits: Caitlin Atkinson, Under Western Skies.
 From Left to Right: The Nature Gardens, Los Angeles, CA. Designer: Mia Lehrer, Studio-MLA; Marwin Gardens, Watsonville, CA. Designers: Sandi Martin and Art Winterling; Columbia River Gorge Garden, Hood River, OR.
 Designer: Paden Prichard; The Valley of Hearts Delight, Los Altos, CA. Designer: Leslie Bennett, Pine House Edible Gardens